NetApp/santricity/README.md

                                           #    eseries_storage_pool_configuration.

     # Storage Pool-Volume Default Policy Specifications
        Name schemes: Storage pool and volume names can be used to specify a naming scheme to produce a list of storage pools and volumes.
-The scheme are defined by brackets and can be used to specify a range of lowercase letters, uppercase letters, range of single digit numbers, any top-level inventory variables, and the current defined storage pool (volume only).
+Schemes are defined by brackets and can be used to specify a range of lowercase letters, uppercase letters, range of single digit numbers, any top-level inventory variables, and [pool] to use the current defined storage pool (volume only).
     eseries_storage_pool_configuration:
       - name:                                      # Name or name scheme (see above) for the storage pool.
-        state:                                     # Specifies whether the storage pool should exist (present, absent).
-When removing an existing storage array all of the
+        state:                                     # Specifies whether the storage pool should exist.
+Choices: present, absent raid_level                                 # Volume group raid level.
-                                                   #    volumes must be defined with state=absent.
-        raid_level                                 # Volume group raid level.
 Choices: raid0, raid1, raid5, raid6, raidDiskPool (Default: raidDiskPool)
         secure_pool:                               # Default for storage pool drive security.
 This flag will enable the security at rest feature.
-There must be sufficient FDE
+There must be
-                                                   #    or FIPS security capable drives.
+                                                   #    sufficient FDE or FIPS security capable drives.
 Choices: true, false
         criteria_drive_count:                      # Default storage pool drive count.
-        reserve_drive_count:                       # Default reserve drive count for drive reconstruction for storage pools using dynamic disk pool and the raid level must be
+        reserve_drive_count:                       # Default reserve drive count for drive reconstruction for storage pools using dynamic disk pool and the raid
-                                                   #    set for raidDiskPool.
+                                                   #    level must be set for raidDiskPool.
         criteria_min_usable_capacity:              # Default minimum required capacity for storage pools.
         criteria_drive_type:                       # Default drive type for storage pools.
 Choices: hdd, ssd
         criteria_size_unit:                        # Default unit size for all storage pool related sizing.
 Choices: bytes, b, kb, mb, gb, tb, pb, eb, zb, yb
         criteria_drive_min_size:                   # Default minimum drive size for storage pools.
-        criteria_drive_require_da:                 # Default for whether storage pools are required to have data assurance (DA) compatible drives.
+        criteria_drive_require_da:                 # Ensures storage pools have data assurance (DA) compatible drives.
 Choices: true, false
-        criteria_drive_require_fde:                # Default for whether storage pools are required to have drive security compatible drives.
+        criteria_drive_require_fde:                # Ensures storage pools have drive security compatible drives.
 Choices: true, false
-        remove_volumes:                            # Default policy for deleting volumes prior to removing storage pools.
+        remove_volumes:                            # Ensures volumes are deleted prior to removing storage pools.
-        erase_secured_drives:                      # Default policy for erasing the content drives during create and delete storage pool operations.
+        erase_secured_drives:                      # Ensures data is erased during create and delete storage pool operations.
 Choices: true, false
         common_volume_configuration:               # Any option that can be specified at the volume level can be generalized here at the storage pool level.
-This is useful when
-                                                   #    all volumes share common configuration definitions.
         volumes:                                   # List of volumes associated the storage pool.
           - state:                                 # Specifies whether the volume should exist (present, absent)
             name:                                  # (required) Name or name scheme (see above) for the volume(s) to be created in the storage pool(s)
             host:                                  # host or host group for the volume should be mapped to.
             host_type:                             # Only required when using something other than Linux kernel 3.10 or later with DM-MP (Linux DM-MP),
                                                    #    non-clustered Windows (Windows), or the storage system default host type is incorrect.
-Common definitions below:
+                                                   # Common host type definitions:
                                                    #    - AIX MPIO: The Advanced Interactive Executive (AIX) OS and the native MPIO driver
-                                                   #     - AVT 4M: Silicon Graphics, Inc. (SGI) proprietary multipath driver; refer to the SGI installation documentation for more information
+                                                   #    - AVT 4M: Silicon Graphics, Inc. (SGI) proprietary multipath driver
                                                    #    - HP-UX: The HP-UX OS with native multipath driver
                                                    #    - Linux ATTO: The Linux OS and the ATTO Technology, Inc. driver (must use ATTO FC HBAs)
                                                    #    - Linux DM-MP: The Linux OS and the native DM-MP driver
-                                                   #     - Linux Pathmanager: The Linux OS and the SGI proprietary multipath driver; refer to the SGI installation documentation for more information
+                                                   #    - Linux Pathmanager: The Linux OS and the SGI proprietary multipath driver
                                                    #    - Mac: The Mac OS and the ATTO Technology, Inc. driver
                                                    #    - ONTAP: FlexArray
                                                    #    - Solaris 11 or later: The Solaris 11 or later OS and the native MPxIO driver
                                                    #    - Solaris 10 or earlier: The Solaris 10 or earlier OS and the native MPxIO driver
                                                    #    - SVC: IBM SAN Volume Controller
                                                    #    - VMware: ESXi OS
                                                    #    - Windows: Windows Server OS and Windows MPIO with a DSM driver
                                                    #    - Windows Clustered: Clustered Windows Server OS and Windows MPIO with a DSM driver
                                                    #    - Windows ATTO: Windows OS and the ATTO Technology, Inc. driver
+            metadata:                              # Dictionary containing arbitrary entries normally used for defining the volume(s) workload.
+            owning_controller:                     # Specifies which controller will be the primary owner of the volume.
+Not specifying will allow the
+                                                   #    controller to choose ownership.
+(Choices: A, B)
+            read_ahead_enable:                     # Enables read ahead caching; this is good for sequential workloads to cache subsequent blocks.
+            read_cache_enable:                     # Enables read caching which will cache all read requests.
             size:                                  # Size of the volume or presented size of the thinly provisioned volume.
             size_unit:                             # Unit size for the size, thin_volume_repo_size, and thin_volume_max_repo_size
                                                    #    Choices: bytes, b, kb, mb, gb, tb, pb, eb, zb, yb
             segment_size_kb:                       # Indicates the amount of data stored on a drive before moving on to the next drive in the volume group.
-Does not apply to pool volumes.
+            ssd_cache_enabled:                     # Enables ssd cache which will enable the volume to use an existing SSD cache on the storage array.
             thin_provision:                        # Whether volumes should be thinly provisioned.
             thin_volume_repo_size:                 # Actually allocated space for thinly provisioned volumes.
             thin_volume_max_repo_size:             # Maximum allocated space allowed for thinly provisioned volumes.
             thin_volume_expansion_policy:          # Thin volume expansion policy.
 Choices: automatic, manual
             thin_volume_growth_alert_threshold:    # Thin volume growth alert threshold; this is the threshold for when the thin volume expansion
                                                    #    policy will be enacted.
 Allowable values are between and including 10% and 99%
-            ssd_cache_enabled:                     # Enables ssd cache which will enable the volume to use an existing SSD cache on the storage array.
             data_assurance_enabled:                # Enables whether data assurance(DA) is required to be enabled.
-            read_cache_enable:                     # Enables read caching which will cache all read requests.
-            read_ahead_enable:                     # Enables read ahead caching; this is good for sequential workloads to cache subsequent blocks.
+            wait_for_initialization:               # Whether volume creation with wait for initialization to complete
+            workload_name:                         # Name of the volume's workload
             write_cache_enable:                    # Enables write caching which will cache all writes.
-            workload_name:                         # Name of the volume's workload.
-This can be defined using the metadata option or, if already defined, specify one already
                                                    #    created on the storage array.
-            metadata:                              # Dictionary containing arbitrary entries normally used for defining the volume(s) workload.
-            wait_for_initialization:               # Whether volume creation with wait for initialization to complete

     # Initiator-Target Protocol Variable Defaults
         Note that the following commands need to produce a unique list of IQNs or WWNs of the interfaces used, line separated.
 Overwrite as necessary.
-    eseries_initiator_protocol: fc     # This variable defines which protocol the storage array will use.
+    eseries_initiator_protocol: fc     # Storage system protocol.
 Choices: fc, iscsi, sas, ib_iser, ib_srp, nvme_ib, nvme_roce
     eseries_initiator_command:
       fc:
         linux: "systool -c fc_host -v | grep port_name | cut -d '\"' -f 2 | cut -d 'x' -f 2 | sort | uniq"